github/docs/content/actions/learn-github-actions/workflow-commands-for-github-actions.md

 {% warning %}

-**Warning:** Powershell does not use UTF-8 by default.
+**Warning:** PowerShell does not use UTF-8 by default.
 Make sure you write files using the correct encoding.
 For example, you need to set UTF-8 encoding when you set the path:

 ```yaml
 steps: